xrdocs/8000/_blogs/cisco-8608-architecture.md

 {: .text-center}

 ### Switch Card (SC) Details
-Switch Card has a 12.8T bandwidth using the Cisco Silicon One Q200 NPU at an operating data rate of 56 Gbps per lane.
+Switch Card has a 12.8 Tbps bandwidth using the Cisco Silicon One Q200 NPU at an operating data rate of 56 Gbps per lane.
 It supports 8 pluggable modular port adapter (MPA) cards each supporting up to 1.6 Tbps.
 There can be two SCs in a system that provides full data plane redundancy in an active-standby mode.

 Cisco Silicon One Q200’s brief features are following:
 - 12.8 Tbps full-duplex and 8.1 Bpps Forwarding Capacity NPU